Frequently Asked Questions

 I CANNOT stop my mind from wandering!

-Not only is it impossible to stop wandering from happening, meditation includes the times when our attention has strayed from the object of awareness.
+Not only is it impossible to stop wandering from ever happening, meditation includes the times when our attention has strayed from the object of awareness.
 Every one of us, without exception have minds that wander, at least to some degree, so a key part of the practice here is learning, through practice, that this is normal.
 In time, there will be less wandering, and when it does happen, you will not be so disturbed by it.

 The more practice you get in dealing with this, paradoxically, the stronger your concentration and sense of peace will be.
 Sometimes it’s said that the “wandering thoughts are the weights that train the muscles of the mind”.
 A key part of this course is learning to have a kinder attitude toward our own thinking process, and in turn, a gentler, easier, attitude toward and for ourselves.